-In the context of research integrity, the concept of incentives can best be defined in antithesis to the concept, more commonly discussed, of "sanctions".
+A useful way to define in a general sense the concept of incentives in research integrity is in antithesis to the concept, more commonly discussed, of "sanctions".
 Whereas the latter aim to change behaviour with the threat of a penalty - penalty that comes in the form of a cost paid in terms of career, social reputation, finances or even personal freedom - the former intend to encourage desirable behaviours by offering rewards of the same nature.
 That is, rewards in the forms of benefits to career, reputation or even financial benefits.